feugy/melodie/README.md

 ### features

+- use lightweight thumbnails for images, except when displaying Album/Artist details

 - when cover search failed once, do not retry on next start

 - use file and folder names to complete missing tags